mekku/env-key-store/README.md

 ### Initial Setup

-1. Set your master password:
+1. Initialize with a master password:
 ```bash
 env-store init
 ```